rust-lang/book/second-edition/src/ch18-02-refutability.md

 than `Some`, then the `Some(x)` pattern would not match.

-`let` statements, function parameters, and `for` loops can only accept irrefutable patterns, because the program cannot continue do anything meaningful with values that don’t match.
+`let` statements, function parameters, and `for` loops can only accept irrefutable patterns, because the program cannot do anything meaningful with values that don’t match.
 The `if let` and `while let` expressions are restricted to only accept refutable patterns, because by definition they’re intended to handle possible failure---the functionality of a